-We conducted the fourth quarter, 2020-2021 school year BMP assessment at Burncoat on June 23, 2021, accompanied by representatives from the District and School environmental and facilities department.
-The Heating, Ventilation, and Air-Conditioning (HVAC) system underwent a significant overhaul approximately 3 years ago and was operating properly at the time of the BMP assessment.
+We conducted the third quarter, 2021-2022 school year BMP assessment at Burncoat on February 24, 2022, accompanied by representatives from the District and School environmental and facilities department.
+The Heating, Ventilation, and Air-Conditioning (HVAC) system was operating properly at the time of the BMP assessment.